-An internal survey by the Maryland Farm Bureau found that a late-season frost on April 20 devastated Maryland’s specialty crop industry, with nearly 90 growers reporting an average estimated production loss of 67.5 percent.
+An internal survey by the Maryland Farm Bureau found that a late-season frost on April 20 devastated Maryland’s specialty crop industry.
+The entire Maryland Congressional Delegation is supporting farmers in calling for the Trump Administration to supply relief.

 Summer-like temperatures in the middle of spring are putting added strain on local farms across the Delmarva region, as prolonged heat and dry conditions begin to impact both livestock and crop production.